-The types of residences in Missouri that offer memory care, a full-time home with supervision and care services for people with Alzheimer’s disease or another dementia, are either “assisted living facilities” or “residential care facilities.”
-State regulations say these types of communities may offer memory care as a special, secure wing of their community.
+In regulations, the types of residences in Missouri that offer memory care, a full-time home with services for people with Alzheimer’s disease or related dementia, are called “assisted living facilities” or “residential care facilities.”
+Memory care may be an entire residence or a special, secure wing of their community.

 While assisted living and residential care must provide full-time security, supervision, and meals, their special care units for people with dementia go further.
-Among the requirements for memory care in Missouri is a full written disclosure, to anyone considering becoming a resident, which explains how its special care unit differs from the rest of the residence.
+Among the requirements for memory care in Missouri is a full written disclosure, to anyone considering becoming a resident, which explains how its special care unit is different from regular assisted living.
 This disclosure must include:

 – A philosophy and mission on fulfilling the needs of residents with dementia